hvarS/CS60075-Team28-Semeval-Task-1/README.md

 To execute code, please clone it in your drive.
 To clone it, just follow these simple steps for adding ssh key to your github account:
 * Make a copy and execute this colab [file](https://colab.research.google.com/drive/13XQR16ltagN0QYB2u8yxc66d7yV2U10f?usp=sharing).
 The same file is also available here - https://github.com/hvarS/CS60075-Team28-Task-1/blob/main/setup_on_colab.ipynb

-## Scores Screenshot
-To be updated later, once codalab functions properly again.\
-However, the evaluate function produces same scores, which we have verifed by a submission.
-These scores can be found in the report.

 ## Repo Details
-All the .ipynb python notebooks of preprocessing, extracting features and eperimentations can be executed after cloning the repository
+All the .ipynb python notebooks of preprocessing, extracting features and eperimentations can be executed easily after cloning the repository to your drive.
+Relevant PATHS are already given, and works if above mentioned steps are followed for cloning.

 ### Final submission files
 We have included different properly commented files, which represents out scores we reported from different approaches for better readability: